equalframework/equal-doc/Basics/Testing.md

 In this folder you have to create a new file named **default.php**

-Here is minimalist template for test-writing :
+Here is a minimal template for test-writing :

 ```php
 // \tests\default.php